osquery/osquery/docs/wiki/deployment/process-auditing.md

 ## Linux process auditing

 On Linux, osquery uses the Audit system to collect and process audit events from the kernel.
-It accomplishes this by monitoring the `execve()` syscall. `Auditd` should not be running when using osquery's process auditing, as it will conflict with `osqueryd` over access to the audit netlink socket.
+It accomplishes this by monitoring the `execve()` syscall. `auditd` should not be running when using osquery's process auditing, as it will conflict with `osqueryd` over access to the audit netlink socket.
 You should also ensure `auditd` is not configured to start at boot.

 The only prerequisite for using osquery's auditing functionality on Linux is that you must use a kernel version that contains the Audit functionality.
 Most kernels over version 2.6 have this capability.